mislamfullstackdev/mern-url-shortner/README.md

 > npm -v

 ## server side app
-To initialized the package.json file type the following command in server-app folder.
+To initialized the package.json file type the following command in <span style="color:blue">server-app</span> folder.

 > npm init

 It will ask you some question like app name, description, author, type all of these if you want.
-Your package.json file is ready
+Your <span style="color:blue">package.json</span> file is ready

 Lets install the expressJs and others dependency.
 You can install theme together or seperately.
 I will install them together to save time.